azmu0520/js-savollari/README.md

 ## Q. **_Can you give an example for destructuring an array?_**

-Destructuring is an expression available in ES6 which enables a succinct and convenient way to extract values of Objects or Arrays and place them into distinct variables.
+Destructuring is an expression available in ES6 which enables a succinct and convenient way to extract values of Objects or Arrays and place them into distinct o'zgaruvchilar.

 ```js
 // Variable assignment.